Machine Learning APIPackaging models

 import flama

-The only parameter is the path to the file containing the model.
+The keyword argument path specifies the path to the file containing the model.
 The method returns a ModelArtifact object, which contains the attributes used with the dump method, plus the model itself.
 The model can be accessed through the model attribute of the ModelArtifact object.
 As you can easily check, this object contains the artifacts dictionary, which you can inspect to find the path where the artifacts were unpacked automatically.
 This is a very convenient feature, which allows you to keep track of the artifacts associated with your model, and access them easily, all within the same binary file.

 Once we have introduced the methods which allow for packing (flama.dump) and loading (flama.load), we can proceed and introduce how the example files we've been using so far were generated.
 These files were: